Everything you need to know about Thursday night's matchup between the New York Giants (2-3) and New England Patriots (5-0):

 5. Ask Eli.
 Jones has two wins so far in his promising career, the same number of Super Bowl victories for Manning.
 The latter earned both of his Pete Rozelle Trophies after defeating the Patriots in Super Bowls XLII and XLVI.
 "Absolutely, I think he's been extremely helpful to me in each of these games, and in a short week like this, he'll be helpful, also," Jones said.
 "He obviously knows how to prepare, he's done this short week a number of times, so he'll be extremely helpful."

 Jones added: "I think [he can share] just some of their tendencies and how they've evolved over the years.
 I think they've changed a little bit from the times—but he has the experience from seeing that change.
 But yeah, I think just kind of the tendencies, who they are, the foundation of their defense, is helpful in preparing."

-Photos from the storied history between the New York Giants and New England Patriots.
+Rare photos from the storied history between the New York Giants and New England Patriots.

 6. Defensive reinforcements.
 While the injuries have piled up on offense, the Giants do have reinforcements coming on defense.
 Inside linebackers Alec Ogletree (hamstring) and Tae Davis (concussion) are good to go after missing the last two games.
 Outside linebacker Lorenzo Carter (neck), who was also unable to suit up last Sunday, is listed as questionable.

 "We don't have one guy that's just going to save the day for us," said Ogletree, one of seven team captains.
 "It takes all 11 of us to go out on the field and do our job and do it well.
 When somebody needs to step up, we expect them to step up and do their part, and the same with me.
 When I come back, they need me to do my part, and the same with the rest of everybody."